Passport and visas

 Foreigners planning to work in the UAE must know that they cannot work on visit visas or tourist visas.
 They need legitimate work/residency visa/permit to be able to live and work legally in the UAE.
 The employer needs to procure the work and residency permits.
-Working without first obtaining the proper visa status is illegal and could lead to imprisonment, fines and/or deportation.
+Working without first obtaining the proper visa status is illegal and can lead to imprisonment, fines and/or deportation.
 The penalties apply to both: the employer and the employee.

 Certificate of Good Conduct

 In line with the Ministerial Resolution 8/1 of the year 2017, foreigners including domestic workers planning to work in the UAE were needed to present a ‘Certificate of Good Conduct’ from their home countries, or the country of their residence for the past five years to prove that they do not have a criminal record.
 However, as of 1 April 2018, the certificate of good conduct is not needed until further notice.

 Foreigners planning to work in the UAE will need to undergo medical tests at government approved health centres in the UAE.
 Candidates will be tested for communicable diseases/conditions such as those related to HIV and/or TB.
 Those found to be HIV positive or having tuberculosis will be deported immediately by the UAE authorities.
 Hence, if you suspect that you suffer from a communicable disease it is advisable to get tested in your home country first.